subh888999/CAR-PRICES--Analysis-Projects/README.md

 # CAR PRICES -Analysis-Projects
 Overview--
-This project analyzes car prices based on various features such as make, model, year, mileage, location, and other relevant factors.
+This project analyzes car prices based on various features such as make, model, year, mileage, price, and other relevant factors.
 The goal is to understand the key drivers of car prices and provide insights into how different features impact pricing.
 The analysis is done using machine learning models and data visualization techniques.

 Features--
 Data cleaning and preprocessing